 Supplemental Risk Assessments

-After reading your A&A form, a member of either union staff or the societies committee will get in touch if there are any particularly risky events for which we would need to see an SRA.
-Please make sure you submit these to unionra@ AT LEAST 14 days before the event, we would recommend even earlier if you can.
+After reading your Aims & Activities Declaration, a member of either union staff or the societies committee will get in touch if there are any particularly risky events for which we would need a Supplemental Risk Assessment.
+Events over 100 people and trips abroad will always require a Supplemental Risk Assessment.

-Blank Supplemental Risk Assessment RA Website Updates 15/9/24
+Blank Supplemental Risk Assessment RA Website Updates

-Trips outside of the UK
+Trips Outside of the UK

-Balls and Major events
+Balls and Major Events